Updated

-CRS 16-3-201 is the Colorado statute that allows private people to make a citizen’s arrest.
-Private people may detain someone committing a crime, but only if they actually witness the crime taking place.
-Making a citizen’s arrest outside the scope of CRS 16-3-201 could result in criminal charges for aggravated assault, false imprisonment or kidnapping.
+CRS § 16-3-201 is the Colorado statute that allows you to make a citizen’s arrest, but only if you actually witness the crime taking place.
+Making an unlawful citizen’s arrest could result in criminal charges for

 Examples